 There is no textbook for the course.
-Each week's lesson includes a short list of Core Readings.
-All Core Readings for all lessons are available in OWL from the start of the course, posted with the relevant lesson.
+Each week's lesson includes a short list of Core Readings that all students should read for background.
+Core Readings (full-text) for all lessons are available in OWL from the start of the course, posted with the relevant lesson.